 The Crockett Butterfly Trail leads to the Crockett Butterfly Garden, which features numerous native Texas butterfly friendly plants, most of which are labeled.
 The garden also has a functioning windmill, restrooms and a restored farmhouse which serves as offices.

-We visited the ANC late on a Tuesday morning, and were surprised to see several runners and another family on the trail.
-The trail offeres some shade from the summer sun, and we enjoyed finding the Sam Houston Bridge and exploring the several lean-tos that have been built along the trail.
+One of the perks of these trails is that they are not crazy busy.
+The trail offers some shade from the summer sun, and we enjoyed finding the Sam Houston Bridge and exploring the several lean-tos that have been built along the trail.
 We loved seeing the hand drawn trail maps, penned by children from 8-13 years old.

 The Acton Nature Center sponsors several annual events, including a First Saturday Bird Walk, which is FREE and open to anyone.
 No registration required.